 In a similar A/F/M in Morocco with a mean flowrate of 2,000 m3/d, Chaoua et al. (2017) found mean influent helminth egg concentrations of 95.01 eggs/L and a final effluent concentration of 5.0 eggs/L, for a 1.28 log10 reduction; unfortunately the authors did not report the theoretical hydraulic retention time of the system or provide any details as to its performance in other conventional water quality parameters such as BOD and TSS.

-Figure 27 presents the results of two A/F/M pond systems in the Cochabamba Valley of Bolivia that were abandoned by the responsible municipality but are still in operation, with 100% of the effluents being directly reused for agricultural irrigation during the dry season (Verbyla et al., 2016).
+Figure 27 presents the results of two A/F/M pond systems in Bolivia that were abandoned by the responsible municipality but are still in operation, with 100% of the effluents being directly reused for agricultural irrigation during the dry season (Verbyla et al., 2016).
 One system was an anaerobic pond followed by a facultative and two maturation ponds in series (referred to here as A/F/M1/M2), and the other an A/F/M pond system.
-The A/F/M1/M2 system had a mean flowrate of 750 m3/d, and because of sludge buildup in all the ponds, it was estimated the HRT was approximately 1.0 d during the period of the study; the A/F/M system had a mean flowrate of 2,730 m3/d and an estimated HRT of 2.5 d due to sludge buildup (the pond had not been desludged since its construction in 1995), poor construction, and possible modification for diversion to irrigated fields (Verbyla et al., 2016).
+The A/F/M1/M2 system had an average flowrate of 750 m3/d, and because of sludge buildup in all the ponds, it was estimated the HRT was approximately 1.0 d during the period of the study; the A/F/M system had an average flowrate of 2,730 m3/d and an estimated HRT of 2.5 d due to sludge buildup (the pond had not been desludged since its construction in 1995), poor construction, and possible modification for diversion to irrigated fields (Verbyla et al., 2016).

 Días et al. (2014) report on the 10-year monitoring results for a UASB/F2/M1/M2 system in Brazil serving 250 population equivalents (Figure 30).
 Hydraulic retention times in each pond varied from 1.4 − 6.1 days during the study.
 Throughout the 10-year monitoring period geometric mean E. coli concentrations were 2.46 x 108 MPN/100mL in the influent and 4.50 x 102 MPN/100mL in the final effluent, yielding a 5.74 log10 reduction.
 Helminth egg concentrations were never detected in the final effluent (detection limit was not reported) and influent concentrations were not reported; ranges of helminth egg concentrations in raw wastewater and secondary facultative pond sludge reported at treatment plants near this site are presented in Figure 30.
 Assuming a detection limit of 1 egg/L, the log10 reduction of helminth eggs could range from 1.41 − 2.40 for influent concentrations of 254 and 26 eggs/L respectively.
 The authors conclude that this system has maintained excellent results for 10 years and meets the WHO guidelines for unrestricted irrigation (Días et al., 2014).

-Tables 4 and 5 present a summary of pathogen reduction and survival in the natural wastewater treatment systems.
-Table 4 presents the data from systems that are assumed to be well designed, operated and maintained from the descriptions in the literature, while Table 5 presents the data from systems known to be improperly designed, overloaded, or lacking adequate operation and maintenance.
+Tables 4a, 4b, and 4c and Tables 5a, 5b, and 5c present a summary of different pathogen reduction and survival in the natural wastewater treatment systems discussed in this chapter.
+Tables 4a to 4c presents the data from systems that are assumed to be well designed, operated and maintained from the descriptions in the literature.
+Tables 5a to 5c presents the data from systems known to be improperly designed, overloaded, or lacking adequate operation and maintenance.

-Tables 6 and 7a&b summarize the log10 reductions for the cited mechanized and natural wastewater sanitation systems in comparison to the theoretical reductions presented in the WHO guidelines for wastewater use in agriculture, which cite Feachem et al. (1983) as one of the key references (WHO, 2006).
+Tables 6, 8a, and 8b summarize the log10 reductions for the cited mechanized and natural wastewater sanitation systems in comparison to the theoretical reductions presented in the WHO guidelines for wastewater use in agriculture, which cite Feachem et al. (1983) as one of the key references (WHO, 2006).

 The results in Table 6 for enterovirus show that the low end of log10 reduction ranges for activated sludge with the tertiary processes of sand filtration/disinfection (2.85 log10) is only slightly higher than the high range reported for conventional activated sludge without disinfection (2.44 log10).
 Furthermore, reduction of Aichi virus is very low at 0.94 and 0.99 log10 reduction compared to norovirus for activated sludge and trickling filter plants with disinfection.
 Virus reduction in all disinfection and tertiary processes reported does not approach the 5 - 6 log10 reduction cited by WHO (2006).

 Emphasis on bacterial indicator reduction, which is a common regulatory requirement worldwide, can mask the low reduction of pathogens in treatment plants with disinfection and tertiary processes.
-The results from the study of Kitajima et al. (2014a) (previously summarized in Figures 8 and 9) are illustrative on this point and are shown in the following Table X:
+The results from the study of Kitajima et al. (2014a) (previously summarized in Figures 8 and 9) are illustrative on this point and are shown in Table 7.

 The information above shows the two treatment plants (employing activated sludge and trickling filters) in Arizona (U.S.) met their discharge requirements for BOD and TSS and chlorinated the final effluent to meet E. coli regulations.
 However, they never monitored for protozoan (oo)cyst pathogens in the final effluent (Kitajima et al., 2014a) and one can see from the information above the log10 reduction of protozoan (oo)cyst pathogens is not near that what was observed for E. coli.
 With the exception of the activated sludge plant with ultrafiltration in Table 8 (shown in Figure 18), every other mechanical system, including activated sludge and trickling filters with disinfection, and activated sludge with disinfection and various tertiary processes (coagulation/flocculation/sedimentation/sand filtration), had measurable concentrations of pathogens in the final effluent.
 While effluent concentrations in developed countries may often be low, this is not the case in developing countries where they can be quite high, even in a well-functioning plant, as shown in the study in Tunisia by Ben Ayed et al. (2009) (previously summarized in Figure 6).

-Well-operated activated sludge plants meeting their bacterial effluent requirements with chlorine disinfection, however, can also contribute to serious public health risks in developed countries.
-The available evidence suggests that the oocyst source for the 1993 Milwaukee (U.S.) outbreak of cryptosporidiosis, which infected more than 400,000 persons, was of human origin from the Jones Island Wastewater Treatment Plant, which at the time was a conventional activated sludge plant with chlorine disinfection that discharged its effluent into Lake Michigan, which was the source water for the city’s drinking water supply (Zhou et al., 2003; Eisenberg et al., 2005).
+Well-operated activated sludge plants meeting their bacterial effluent requirements with chlorine disinfection, however, may still contribute to public health risks in developed countries.
+The available evidence suggests that the oocyst source for the 1993 Milwaukee (U.S.) outbreak of cryptosporidiosis, which infected more than 400,000 persons, was of human origin from the Jones Island Wastewater Treatment Plant.
+At the time of the outbreak, it was a conventional activated sludge plant with chlorine disinfection that discharged its effluent into Lake Michigan, which was the source water for the city’s drinking water supply (Zhou et al., 2003; Eisenberg et al., 2005).

 For protozoa (oo)cyst reduction, a three pond system removed 2.90 log10 E. coli in the colder season and 5.00 log10 in the hotter season, but Giardia and Cryptosporidium were only reduced 1.57 and 1.98 log10 respectively.
 While one system approached the 6 log10 reduction for bacterial pathogens/indicators needed for agriculture reuse as reported by WHO (2006), most were below it in the range 2.90 − 5.00; the reported protozoan (oo)cyst reductions in the cited studies were all <2.00 log10, well below the maximum 4.0 log10 reported by WHO (2006) for agricultural reuse.
 Helminth egg reduction was sufficient in all systems to reduce effluent concentrations below the limit of detection or < 1 egg/L if the detection limit was reported.

 With the exception of helminth eggs and protozoan (oo)cysts in one system, almost all well-performing natural systems had measurable concentrations of pathogens in the final effluent.
 The problem of differential pathogen reduction in relation to indicators and other pathogens has important implications also for apparently well-performing natural systems as with mechanized ones.
-The table below shows the results for reduction of indicators and pathogens in three different waste stabilization pond systems shown in Table 7a:
+Table 9 shows the results for reduction of indicators and pathogens in three different waste stabilization pond systems shown in Table 8a.